 Are meme’s protected by copyright, and what are the implications?

 Copyright subsists automatically in all creative works (such as photographs, books, or anything expressed in writing, audio, sound recordings, video recordings, etc.).
-As such, the underlying image, video and the meme itself will fall into the category of creatives works that are protected by copyright.
+As such, the underlying image, video and the meme itself will fall into the category of creative works that are protected by copyright.

 Copyright protection gives the owner of the creative work the right to control the exploitation of the work in which the right subsists.
 There are several specific rights that only the owner of the copyright can exercise.
 However, the most relevant rights to this topic are the right to copy, adapt, and distribute.